Post Fire Exposures pictures taken

 December 16, 2021

-The Fire Safety Research Institute (FSRI), part of UL Research Institutes partnered with the National Institute for Occupational Safety and Health (NIOSH), and the UL Asset and Sustainability Performance team to conduct this study which characterizes the area air concentrations of contaminants during post-fire investigation of controlled residential fires with furnishings common to current bedroom, kitchen, and living room fires in the United States.
-Area air sampling was conducted during different investigation phases including when investigations might be conducted immediately after fire suppression and extended out to five days after the fire.
+UL Research Institutes' Fire Safety Research Institute partnered with the National Institute for Occupational Safety and Health, and the UL Asset and Sustainability Performance team to conduct this study, which characterizes the area air concentrations of contaminants during post-fire investigation of controlled residential fires with furnishings common to current bedroom, kitchen, and living room fires in the United States.
+Area air sampling was conducted during different investigation phases, including immediately after fire suppression and up to five days after the fire.

-The study’s findings shared in this article highlight the need to protect investigators’ airways from particulates when fire investigation activities are conducted as well as during post-fire reconstruction activities.
-Additionally, vapor protection from formaldehyde should be strongly considered at least through investigations occurring up to three days after the fire and personal formaldehyde air monitoring is recommended during investigations.
+The study’s findings, shared in this article, highlight the need to protect investigators’ airways from particulates during fire investigation activities, as well as during post-fire reconstruction activities.
+Additionally, vapor protection from formaldehyde should be strongly considered at least through investigations occurring up to three days after the fire, and personal formaldehyde air monitoring is recommended during investigations.

 Funding for this project was provided by Underwriters Laboratories, Inc.